DylanduBoulay/DementiaProjectV1/README.md

 ## Accessing the project
 Just have visual studio installed.
 The latest version should be fine.
 Be sure to include the .Net framework.

-Open it by clicking on the .vsl
+Open it by clicking on the .sln at the root.